Cells at Work!: Live-action film

 A live-action film adaptation was announced by Kodansha and Flag Pictures on March 20, 2023.
-It will be directed by Hideki Takeuchi and the script of which will be written by Yuichi Tokunaga.
+It was directed by Hideki Takeuchi and the script written by Yuichi Tokunaga, starring Mei Nagano and Takeru Satoh as AE3803 and U-1146, respectively.
+The film was released on December 13, 2024, by Warner Bros.
+Pictures.

 Reception

 Rebecca Silverman of Anime News Network highlighted the educational aspect of the manga despite flaws in presentation of information, and ultimately found the manga entertaining with likable characters.
-Sean Gaffney of Manga Bookshelf called it a "very fun shonen action manga", complimenting the manga's ridiculousness and humor.
+Sean Gaffney of A Case Suitable for Treatment called it a "very fun shonen action manga", complimenting the manga's ridiculousness and humor.
 Ian Wolf of Anime UK News gave the British Blu-ray release of the anime a score of 9 out of 10, and described the show as the most bloody on television, because so many of the characters are blood cells and thus means it contains more blood than shows depicting much violence.